snalahi/Generative-AI-Driven-Commercial-Recommendation-Engine/README.md

 ## A Commercial Recommendation Engine: Using Generative AI to Recommend Best Suited Readily Available Commodities to Daily Shoppers from All the Surrounding Superstores in A Particular Region
 Creating a commercial recommendation engine that leverages generative AI to recommend readily available commodities to daily shoppers from surrounding superstores in a specific region is a complex but feasible project.
-Here's a high-level overview of how you could develop such a recommendation system:
+Here's a high-level overview of how we would develop such a recommendation system:

 **1. Data Collection:**
    - Collect data from superstores in the region, including product catalogs, prices, historical sales data, and customer reviews.